Raw Water versus Off the Grid Water

 Municipal water supplies take water from various sources (rivers, lakes, and groundwater) with varying degrees of quality and clarify/purify the water with physical and chemical processes.
 Then (as required by water quality regulations) purify the water so that the last point on the distribution system is free of biological contaminants.

 This sometimes means that the first connection on the line has more than desired concentrations of the disinfectant.
 Over chlorination can contribute to the formation of trihalomethanes, which are suspected of being cancer-causing chemicals.

 If you live near industrial sources, you may have some very serious chemicals in your water and should get it tested.
-No one wants to have hexavalent chrome or polychlorinated biphenyl (PCB) in their water.
+No one wants to have hexavalent chrome or poly chlorinated biphenyl (PCB) in their water.
 And that is not all you have to worry about.
 You may have accidentally drilled into a region with high levels of arsenic.
-The people of Bangladesh have been through very difficult times.
+The people of Bangladesh have been through troublesome times.

 Bangladesh: A Public Health Emergency

 In the first half of the 20th century, the citizens of Bangladesh had to walk miles for fresh water or use heavily contaminated surface water for household uses.
 In the 1970s, a well-intentioned plan by the industrialized western nations was put in place to drill hundreds of tube wells.
 This plan would reduce or eliminate the potential for the spread of cholera and dysentery.

 Uncontrolled diarrhea was one of the country’s biggest killers of children, taking up to 250,000 children a year.
 They reasoned that subsurface wells would eliminate the possibility of contamination from the surface streams and the filth that was in that water.

 A Bad Choice